Last Updated on 17 February, 2021 by Veronica

 8. Springfield, Missouri

-Springfield is the largest city in southern Missouri, although one might think differently at first sight due to all the shallow houses.
 They extend over a vast surface area.
-On Saint Louis Street to the east of downtown, you can feel the atmosphere of Route 66 in the facades and decoration.
-Watch out, because the speed limit is only 20 miles per hour!
+For example, on Saint Louis Street to the east of downtown, you can feel the atmosphere of Route 66 in the facades and decorations.

 9. Carthage, Missouri

-Carthage is a typical city of Route 66 and retains many of the places that at the time made this route what it was.
-Carthage is a city that has seen everything; Indian settlement, the Civil war, and prosperity thanks to the discovery of minerals and mines in the area.
+Carthage is a city that has seen everything; Indian settlement, the Civil War, and prosperity thanks to the discovery of minerals and mines in the area.

-In Cathage I recommend you see:
+In Carthage, I recommend you see:

 The 66 Drive-In Theater

 It’s another one of those typical American movie theaters where you watch the movie from your car.
 It was built in 1949 and reopened in 1998.
-They’ve been using it as a junkyard.
-It is the last of the six Drive-In theaters to open with Route 66.
-It is still operational on weekends from April to September.
+But, unfortunately, they’ve been using it as a junkyard.

 Boots motel

 This motel was famous for serving breakfast at any time of the day.
 It underwent quite a few changes of ownership and nearly disappeared.
-It was reopened in 2012 and is being gradually restored by the two sisters who bought it: Debye Harvey and Priscilla Bledsaw.

 10. Joplin, Missouri

-Joplin is the last or first city you visit from the State of Missouri.
-It was founded simultaneously as Carthage, and for an extended period, these two cities had individual rivalries.
-Joplin has many things to do and is very well preserved.
+Joplin has many things to do and is very well-preserved.
 It is highly recommended to go through the Main St. of this city and drink a coffee.
 You can also admire the Thomas Hart Benton Mural or go to one of Bonnie & Clyde’s hideouts.

 11. Vinita, Oklahoma

-In Vinita you have many places to see.
+In Vinita, you have many places to see.

 Hotel Vinita